 Last year, after three years of talks, U.S. private equity firm Carlyle Group

 China has itself been snubbed in overseas acquisitions, most notably in 2005 when U.S. political opposition blocked CNOOC Ltd's <0883.HK>

-Shares of Huiyuan were suspended from trading earlier on Wednesday after slumping nearly 23 percent following a Financial Times report that Coca-Cola might drop its bid after Chinese antitrust regulators signaled it would have had to relinquish the Huiyuan brand after the acquisition.
+Shares in Huiyuan were suspended from trading earlier on Wednesday after slumping nearly 23 percent following a Financial Times report that Coca-Cola might drop its bid for Huiyuan after Chinese antitrust regulators signaled it would have had to relinquish the Huiyuan brand after the acquisition.

-(Additional reporting by Jason Subler, Kirby Chien, Donny Kwok, Fion Li, Parvathy Ullatil and Martinne Geller; Editing by Ian Geoghegan and Lisa Von Ahn)
+(Additional reporting by Jason Subler, Kirby Chien, Donny Kwok, Fion Li and Parvathy Ullatil; Editing by Ian Geoghegan)